Abhiramikannan/UST-Observability/04_notes.md

 ​
 Q.NOde Exporter?
            Node Exporter: Exposes system-level metrics (CPU, disk, memory) for Prometheus to scrape.
+           "Scrape" = collect metrics from a source (like Node Exporter) by pulling the data regularly. scrape=collect

 Q. imp:
            prometheus is collecting the data and giving to grafana and grafana shows this in dashboards.